 August’s warm, sunny days hum with insect activity.
 Many kinds of bees and wasps, butterflies and grasshoppers inhabit the colorful swaths of wildflowers and grasses along country roads.
 The buzzing of bees is soft against the louder trills and whirs of crickets, grasshoppers and gray tree frogs.
 Scents of sweet clover and grass fill the air.
-Here is a sampling of the beauty my husband and I enjoyed when we walked along the road near our cabin in east central Minnesota last weekend.
+Here is a sampling of the beauty my husband and I enjoyed when we walked along the road near our cabin on the Snake River in Pine County, MN, last weekend.

 Great spangled frilillary (Speyeria cybele) on native monarda.

 Woodland sunflowers (Helianthus divaricatus) grow in dappled sun along the road.